frontenddogma/css-optimization-basics/manuscript/operation.md

 Modifying what I put to protocol as a part of that other camp, they’re both.

 Shorthands make code less understandable in complex projects, but do make code more minimal.
-What tips the simplicity scale in my mind is the fact that shorthands _always_ make our CSS more minimally simple. _Only in large and complex projects_, they make it less understandably simple because they imply so much: Everything a shorthand declaration _doesn’t_ say still means something, because the values that aren’t set are set to their initial values.
+What tips the simplicity scale is the fact that shorthands _always_ make our CSS more minimally simple. _Only in large and complex projects_, they make it less understandably simple because they imply so much: Everything a shorthand declaration _doesn’t_ say still means something, because the values that aren’t set are set to their initial values.
 And that can—in larger projects—lead to problems.

 ```css
 html {